hunterbridges/hunterbridges.github.com/_posts/2013-01-06-can-we-quell-the-noise.md

 Aspirational taste should not represent a way to gain status, it should represent an intimidating burden and responsibility to our peers.

-If we don’t take advantage of this opportunity, Western culture will still stand.
+If we don’t take advantage of this opportunity, Western culture will live on.
 The next generation will come along, perhaps the one after them, and they will see the same landscape.
 They will see that in our fervent pretentiousness we individually failed to be humble, and as a generation failed to contribute to a greater cultural whole.
 They won’t make the same mistakes.